oracle/terraform-provider-oci/README.md

 This Terraform provider is OSS, available to all OBMCS customers at no charge.

+## Compatibility
+The provider is compatible with Terraform .8.\*, .8.8 is recommended. .9.\* compatibility is in the works.

 ### Coverage
-The Terraform provider provides coverage for the entire BMC API excluding the Load Balancer Service, expected March 1 2017.
+The Terraform provider provides coverage for the entire BMC API excluding the Load Balancer Service, expected first half of April 2017.

 ## Getting started
 Be sure to read the FAQ and Writing Terraform configurations for OBMCS in [/docs](https://github.com/oracle/terraform-provider-baremetal/tree/master/docs).